 A poorly articulated, half-baked brand won’t necessarily prevent you from doing the important work you’re doing…but a great brand can take what you’re doing and multiply your impact to an incredible degree.

-So what is brand?
-And why does brand matter to your impact organization?
+So what is nonprofit branding?
+And why does this concept matter to your impact organization?

 In many ways, branding comes down to a feeling.
 It’s the feeling you want your community to have when they interact with you—whether donors or beneficiaries, whether online or in person.
 But it’s hard to justify an investment based on a feeling, right?